wragge/closed-glams-covid19/index.md

 ### Yarra Plenty Regional Library

 * 16 March 2020 – Library branches remain open, but public programs, events, and outreach services have been suspended for 30 days.
 [More info...](https://www.yprl.vic.gov.au/blogs/post/yprl-has-cancelled-all-programs-events-and-outreach-services-for-30-days/)

+## Western Australia

+* 16 March 2020 – The submarine HMAS Ovens is closed to the public.
+[More info...](http://museum.wa.gov.au/about/covid-19)

 ----